Big Brother bosses have made a move to keep the house for at least one more year.

 The Big Brother house, situated at Elstree Studios, was originally constructed in 2002.
 The current planning permission runs between 2013 and 2018.

-Despite the application, as yet Channel 5 have not confirmed if the show itself will return beyond the end of the year.
+Even had the application gone through, as yet Channel 5 have not confirmed if the show itself will return beyond the end of the year.

 Right now one final 'civilian' series plus a Celebrity run are due to air this summer.